BruceEckel/AtomicKotlin-hugo/content/contents/index.md

 Free Sample](https://stepik.org/course/15001) includes beginning portions of *all* non-bold & italicized atoms.

-Most of the atoms marked "(In Progress)" contain significant content; however they have not been completed.
+Most of the atoms marked "(In Progress)" contain significant content but they have not been completed.

 If you purchase the